Chinese Eggplant in Garlic Sauce

 • Add the ingredients for the garlic sauce-EXCEPT for the vegetable oil, garlic, and ginger-to a bowl and whisk them together.
 Set aside.

-• To cook the eggplant, heat the vegetable oil in a large pan over medium heat.
-Add the eggplant along with the salt; toss and spread the eggplant into a single layer so it cooks evenly.
-After 2 minutes, stir in 2 tablespoons of the garlic sauce.
-Cook the eggplant, stirring frequently, until soft and golden, about 15 minutes.
+• In the same pan, heat the vegetable oil for the eggplant over medium heat.
+Add the eggplant along with the salt, stirring, then spreading the eggplant into a single layer.
+Cook for 2 minutes, stirring occasionally, then mix in 2 tablespoons of the garlic sauce.

-• Finish it with as much or as little garlic sauce as you like.
+• Cook the eggplant, stirring frequently, until soft and golden, about 15 minutes.
+Finish it with as much or as little garlic sauce as you like.
 Taste and adjust for salt; top with the green scallions.
 Serve over cooked white rice if you wish.
 Enjoy!

 Notes